 (6) Ensure that medications are handled only by authorized persons and that others do not have access to the medications; and

 (7) Ensure that controlled substances may be destroyed only by an agent of the Ohio board of pharmacy, or the federal drug enforcement agency, or by transfer to persons registered under Chapters 3719. and 4729. of the Revised Code and according to rule 4729-9-06 of the Administrative Code.

-(B) Agencies maintaining a limited stock supply of medications shall:
+(B) Providers maintaining a limited stock supply of medications shall:

 (2) Have visibly posted the phone number of the nearest poison control center.

 (C) Each provider that permits clients to self-administer medication shall have written policies and procedures that include, but are not limited to, the following:

 (1) Procedures for storing medications in a locked cabinet.